jayakrishsriram/Python-Documentation/README.md

 Soon you can find many topics available

 Note:
-These details are taken from many courses as a reference.
+These details are taken from many source as a reference.